Kulltero/Rust.Community/docs/Bugs-Tips.md

 ---

 ### A GameObject can only contain one 'Graphic' component.

-this error indicates that you're trying to add multiple Unity Components that Derive from `UnityEngine.UI.Graphic`. the **[Components](/docs/components/README.md)** topic has a list of allowed Components and lists the categories they are in. any Component of the **Visual** Category is a Component that derives from or adds a `UnityEngine.UI.Graphic` to the Panel. to get around this Limitation you can put other Visual Components on a child Panel instead.
+This error indicates that you're trying to add multiple Unity Components that derive from `UnityEngine.UI.Graphic`.
+The **[Components](/docs/components/README.md)** topic has a list of allowed Components and lists the categories they are in. any Component of the **Visual** Category is a Component that derives from or adds a `UnityEngine.UI.Graphic` to the Panel.
+To get around this Limitation, you can put other Visual Components on a child panel instead.

 # Bugs

 ### Orphaned UI Panels, UI that Can't be Destroyed, or Ghost Panels.
-**Symptom:** you have 1 or more Panels that are stuck on your Screen and can't be removed by Calling **DestroyUI** with their Name.
+**Symptom:** you have 1 or more panels that are stuck on your Screen and can't be removed by Calling **DestroyUI** with their Name.

-**Cause:** you have 2 or more Panels that shared the same Name & were active at the same time. if these are parented directly to a Layer and one is destroyed the other Panel Can't be destroyed anymore. the only way to remove the UI Panel from your Screen is by reconnecting. double-check your UI and ensure any Panel directly parented to a Layer has a unique Name. also, ensure that you don't accidentally send the same UI twice.
+**Cause:** you have 2 or more panels that shared the same name & were active at the same time.
+If these are parented directly to a Layer and one is destroyed, the other Panel Can't be destroyed anymore.
+The only way to remove the UI Panel from your Screen is by reconnecting.
+Double-check your UI and ensure any Panel directly parented to a Layer has a unique Name.
+Also, ensure that you don't accidentally send the same UI twice.